 The elective options are wide open.
 Residents have two months of electives, one of which can be anywhere in the world.

-Recent elective choices included working with a local midwife/obestrician group, dermatology in Hawaii, medical volunteer work in Vietnam, office-based procedures with our attendings, and Sports Medicine ultrasound in Colorado.
+Recent elective choices included international work in Santa Clotilde, Peru, working with a local midwife/obstetrician group, dermatology in Hawaii, medical volunteer work in Vietnam, office-based procedures with our attendings, and Sports Medicine ultrasound in Colorado.
 In addition to the elective months, residents can choose a “selective” in the second year which allows for additional time rotating in subject matter that the resident chooses (such as Cardiology, Pediatrics, Dermatology etc).
 Finally, our faculty are involved in a wide variety of clinical activities such as teaching, volunteering in local free clinics, and staffing sports events and frequently invite residents to join them.

 Our program does not have a research or publication requirement but there are several opportunities for scholarly activities for those who are interested.
 All residents develop projects as part of their Family and Community Medicine month.
 These have the potential to be presented as poster presentations at national conferences.
 Faculty have co-presented with residents at national Family Medicine conferences and have collaborated with residents on articles for the Family Medicine journals and textbooks.
 Residents with a particular interest in academic Family Medicine may participate in the OSLER program during their training.

-Our residents far exceed the number of deliveries required for family medicine residency graduates.
-The average number of deliveries completed by our last two graduating classes was 106.
+Our residents exceed the number of deliveries required for family medicine residency graduates.
+The average number of deliveries completed by our last two graduating classes was 60, although there is a wide range based on individual resident interest.
 Residents also get experience with the full spectrum of labor management, vacuum assisted deliveries, and assisting with Cesarean sections.
 Residents do 1.5 high volume months of obstetrics training at Valley Medical Center, the local county hospital.
 Three of our core family medicine faculty have active maternity care practices.
 Two of our family medicine faculty perform C-sections as primary surgeon.

 Fortunately, the majority of the residency training is based at our home institution.
 This allows our residents to work in a familiar environment and to participate in regularly scheduled didactic sessions.
 There are a handful of rotations that are based outside of O’Connor Hospital in order to supplement the training available at our host institution.
-First year residents do two months away: a month of intense labor and delivery at Valley Medical Center, the local county hospital, and one month of inpatient pediatrics at Kaiser Santa Clara.
-Second year residents spend one month away doing outpatient gynecology and building their obstetrics experience by taking L&D call at Valley Medical Center.
+First year residents do a total of two months away (split up into 2 week blocks): 4 weeks of intense labor and delivery at Valley Medical Center, the local county hospital, and 4 weeks of inpatient pediatrics at Kaiser Santa Clara.
+Second year residents spend 4 weeks away doing outpatient gynecology and building their obstetrics experience by taking L&D call at Valley Medical Center.

-There are no other residency programs at O’Connor Hospital – it’s “unopposed.”
+There are no other residency programs at O’Connor Hospital – it is “unopposed.”
 Being an “unopposed “ program means our residents get exposure to the full scope of interesting clinical cases and procedures.
 There is no competition with other programs for certain patients or procedures.
-Similarly, at O’Connor Hospital you won’t be the low man on the totem pole while rotating onto another specialty’s team.
+Similarly, at O’Connor Hospital, our residents interact directly with our attending sub-specialists, while serving as the primary physician for patients.

-Most of our patients are underserved and “underinsured.”
-The majority of the patients we see in the Family Health Center are covered by Medi-Cal, California’s implementation of the Medicaid program that covers low income patients.
+The IHC Family Medicine Center is a Federally Qualified Health Center (FQHC), meaning that we care for an underserved patient population.
+The majority of the patients we see in the Family Medicine Center are covered by Medi-Cal, California’s version of the Medicaid program that covers low income patients.
+Other patients have Medicare or are uninsured.
 In the hospital, we take care of all comers.
-Our inpatient patient population is a mix of uninsured, underinsured, and well-insured patients.
+Our inpatient patient population is a mix of uninsured, Medi-Cal, Medicare, and privately insured patients.

 Clinic sessions are a mix of acute care, preventive health, and chronic disease management.
 First year residents start off seeing 3-4 patients per half day in clinic and ramp up to six patients per half day as they become more comfortable.
 By the third year, residents are seeing 8-12 patients per half day.
 Faculty physicians are always available in the clinic for consultation, to help with patient care, and for teaching.

 Absolutely!
-The Family Health Center, our residency clinic, hosts periodic group visits for diabetes and for obesity/lifestyle management.
+The Family Medicine Center, our residency clinic, hosts regular group visits for diabetes, pediatric obesity, smoking cessation, chronic pain, and adult obesity/lifestyle management.
 Residents have the opportunity to facilitate these group visits, which focus on enhancing patient self-efficacy, medical knowledge, and support within the group setting.